 -

-Fold the egg yolks/sugar mixture into the cooled chocolate mixture with a rubber spatula.
+Fold the egg yolk and sugar mixture into the cooled chocolate mixture with a rubber spatula.
 Fold the beaten egg whites carefully into the chocolate mixture.

 -